johnfreitasau/portfolio/README.md

 **Question:** What are the tecnologies used in this project?

-**Answer:** The tecnologies used in this project are Next.js + Graphql + Apollo Client + TypeScript + Styled Components.
+**Answer:** The tecnologies used in this project are Next.js + Graphql + GraphQLCMS + TypeScript + Chakra UI.

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the the [Porfolio](https://github.com/johnfreitasau/portfio/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [Porfolio](https://github.com/johnfreitasau/portfolio/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!
-Have a look at our [contribution guidelines](https://github.com/johnfreitasau/portfio/blob/main/CONTRIBUTING.md) to find out about the coding standards.
+Have a look at our [contribution guidelines](https://github.com/johnfreitasau/portfolio/blob/main/CONTRIBUTING.md) to find out about the coding standards.

 # :tada: Contributing

-Check out the [contributing](https://github.com/johnfreitasau/portfio/blob/master/CONTRIBUTING.md) page to see the best places to file issues, start discussions and begin contributing.
+Check out the [contributing](https://github.com/johnfreitasau/portfolio/blob/master/CONTRIBUTING.md) page to see the best places to file issues, start discussions and begin contributing.

 # :closed_book: License